June 1, 2020

 And, this is where conducting regular SEO audits shines.
 They tell you what aspects of your SEO strategy work and which ones require tweaking.
 There are many powerful tools that may help you here.
 For example, Ahrefs is the first choice of many digital marketers for a simple reason – it backs many aspects of their SEO strategy up, from keyword research to backlink analysis.
 Google Analytics is the foundation of any SEO campaign, given that it is free and easy-to-understand.
 It provides insights into many aspects of your SEO efforts, from your page views to user demographics.

 When it comes to SEO audits, you will probably need to use multiple tools to track your campaign success.
 For example, if you are using SEMrush, Google Analytics, and Ahrefs when tracking campaign results, this means you will need to monitor your data on multiple dashboards and even use features that are not relevant to your KPIs.
 This is where you should consider automating your SEO analytics and reporting.
 Using reporting software, you can create a custom marketing dashboard, where you can combine only those widgets that are relevant to you and stay on top of your major KPIs.
-By centralizing your data under a single dashboard, you will measure your performance easier and make the right decisions faster.
+By centralising your data under a single dashboard, you will measure your performance easier and make the right decisions faster.

 Track industry trends and identify your main keywords.
 Based on them, formulate your monthly editorial calendar and choose relevant topics.
 Remember that keyword-rich, 500-word blog articles don’t work for online users anymore.
-They expect content on your blog to be valuable, engaging, and highly personalized.
+They expect content on your blog to be valuable, engaging, and highly personalised.
 When reading your content, a customer wants to feel that it is written for them specifically.

-Precisely because of that, you should never optimize your content for search engines.
+Precisely because of that, you should never optimise your content for search engines.
 Create it for the people that are reading it.
 For starters, diversify your content strategy.
 Creating traditional articles is still important, but they are far from being the only content form to focus on.
 To appeal to the tastes of diverse reader groups, you could produce different content forms, including:

 Apart from creating new content pieces, you could also refresh existing ones to ensure they stay relevant and up-to-date.
 Add the latest statistics and insights to your old content and remove the tips that don’t work anymore.
 You could also break large pieces of content, such as comprehensive guides or ebooks, up into a newsletter series or merge several articles around the same topic into an ultimate guide.

-As per optimizing content, inserting relevant keywords is important for crawlers.
+As per optimising content, inserting relevant keywords is important for crawlers.
 Keywords help them understand the subject matter of your content and find it faster.
 Never spam your blog content with a bunch of exact-match keywords.
 This may harm user experiences on multiple levels and, consequently, affect your rankings.
 Instead, add keywords organically.
 Preferably, reduce keyword density and include long-tail keywords, semantic keywords, LSI keywords that are highly relevant and conversion-centered.

 Building a strategic SEO campaign is critical for boosting your online presence.
 When creating campaigns, you need to set clear goals, get to know your target audiences, and produce highly targeted content.
 Above all, you need to choose the right KPIs to track and measure your campaign results continuously.